Geometrically and diagrammatically maximal knots: Abstract

 \section{Abstract}

 The ratio of volume to crossing number of a hyperbolic knot is known to be bounded above by the volume of a regular ideal octahedron, and a similar bound is conjectured for the knot determinant per crossing.
 We investigate a natural question motivated by these bounds: For which knots are these ratios nearly maximal?
 We show that many families of alternating knots and links simultaneously maximize both ratios.
-One such family is weaving knots, which are alternating knots with the same projection as a torus knot, and which were conjectured by Lin to be among the maximum volume knots for fixed crossing number.
-For weaving knots, we provide the first asymptotically correct volume bounds.